I2 Vapor Infusion | HTRI

 Biofouling on heat exchanger surfaces costs industry millions each year on chlorine and other biocidal chemicals, all of which can be harmful to the environment when discharged as water effluent.
 There is an effective, economical, and environmentally friendly alternative: I2 Vapor Infusion technology.

 I2 Vapor Infusion–the injection of iodine-infused vapor bubbles into the cooling water system–is a patented technology which has the potential to substantially reduce biofouling within heat exchangers.
-HTRI is the exclusive provider of this technology for heat exchanger and cooling tower applications.
+HTRI is the exclusive provider of this technology for heat exchanger and cooling tower applications, either directly or through an authorized distributor.

 Studies conducted at various universities and with the United States Navy have demonstrated extremely positive results across multiple applications, such as